 Both ABC and CNN news reports on Moscow’s unfamiliar winter, there was hardly any snow.

-The city, which is usually covered in snow for four to five months a year, with February normally bringing in heavy snow in Moscow had “barely any snow cover in the whole of February,” making this season a once in a “century occurrence,” says their local meteorologist the CNN article reads (llyushina M. & Miller, B., 2020).
+The city, which is usually covered in snow for four to five months a year, with February generally bringing in heavy snow in Moscow had “barely any snow cover in the whole of February,” making this season a once in a “century occurrence,” says their local meteorologist the CNN article reads (llyushina M. & Miller, B., 2020).

 According to the CNN article: